theonlyamos/cognitrix/README.md

 - Support for multiple platforms

 ### Architecture
-The core components of Spiral are:
+The core components of Cognitrix are:

 - `Agent` - Base class for chatbot agents with - support for tools
 - `LLM` - Integration with large language models like - Cohere, GPT-3 etc.